gabrielevaudano98/filmique/README.md

 # Filmique - A Film Photography App

-Filmique is a modern web application designed to simulate the experience of film photography, allowing users to manage film rolls, take virtual photos, and explore a community feed.
+Filmique is a modern web application designed to simulate the experience of film photography, allowing users to manage film rolls, take virtual photos, and explore a Feed.

 ## Features